Can undocumented immigrants buy a house? This is probably one of the most common questions people in this situation ask.

 [Related Article: How Much Money Do You Need to Buy a House?]

 How can undocumented immigrants buy a house?

-Here, we’ll explain how undocumented immigrants can qualify for a mortgage and get started toward homeownership.
+Let us explain how undocumented immigrants can qualify for a mortgage and achieve their dream of homeownership.

 The best way undocumented immigrants can qualify for a mortgage loan is by using the ITIN mortgage.
 ITIN stands for Individual Tax Identification Number.
 It was created as an alternative to a Social Security Number so foreign investors could pay taxes on their assets in the United States.

 Aside from acquiring an ITIN, undocumented immigrants can also open bank accounts, pay income taxes, and obtain a home loan.

 One must complete a Form W-7, Application for IRS Individual Taxpayer Identification Number on the IRS website, and a Spanish version.
 Applicants will be required to provide their names, addresses, citizenship, and birth dates, among other things.

 Within 40 days of completing it, you must mail it to the IRS Austin Center for ITIN operation with a completed tax return.
 The applicant will then receive their ITIN number.

 2. Prepare the documentation for your down payment

 Once you have an ITIN number, we suggest looking into ITIN loans.
 These loans can be found on company and bank websites across the US and can be granted by lenders willing to take extra steps to ensure that your ability to pay back the loan is legitimate.